matsola/biofertilizer-report/casestudy.md

 Unfortunately, measuring BRIX does not tell the whole story and is why soil, leaf, and fruit samples were sent to laboratories for chemical analysis.

+The location of the case study is on the west coast of Sweden, in Kungälv, Stenungssund and Ljungskile (20-60 km north of Gothenburg).

-The case study was made in Kungälv and Ljungskile in Västra Götaland, Sweden and made possible with the funding of `Leader Södra Bohuslän` and `Jordbruksverket`.
+ The study is made possible with the funding of `Leader Södra Bohuslän` and `Jordbruksverket`.

 ## Method